How involved are your employees in the decision-making process for your business?

 Apps are a treasure trove of useful data and insights and are particularly popular among users due to their simplicity of use.
 You could run regular polls and ask your teams to give their opinions on items from the app.

-If your budget permits, you could even design a specific app that can report bugs, share insights, and capture screenshots or images for process optimisation.
+If your budget permits, you could even design a specific app that can report bugs, share insights, and capture screenshots or images for process optimization.

 Step 4: Make Sure Everyone Sees the Benefits